nomadicpeople/linux_tutorial/docs/05-Security-and-File-Permissions/04-SSH.md

    #### Password-Less Authentication

-   - Passwordless authentication can be setup via key-pair authentication in order to login to the remote server with password.
+   - Passwordless authentication can be setup via key-pair authentication.

    - Public and Private key are stored at below location.